Before You Apply

 - An undergraduate GPA greater than 3.5 (recommended)

 - Scores above the 50th percentile in two of the three GRE test areas (verbal, quantitative, and analytical writing) (recommended)

 - Public service experience (e.g., Peace Corps or Americorps volunteer)

-- Experience in civil society organizations
+- Experience in local or regional organizations

 - A passion or desire to work in conservation, public land management, or related profession, or past/current experience in this profession

 Contacting faculty advisors:

 Prior to submitting a formal application, please contact potential NRT faculty advisors to inquire if they are accepting new students and/or have funding opportunities.
 You should try to match your own areas of interest with those of your potential faculty advisor.
 A list of NRT faculty may be found here.
 You may also contact the Program Coordinator (email@example.com) for help identifying a faculty advisor.